merrikin/me477_repo/README.md

 &nbsp;&nbsp;&nbsp;You will need to do this for each new terminal window you open to prevent frustrating sourcing errors.
 If you are pretty sure &nbsp;&nbsp;&nbsp;you have your system setup right but you're unable to run or launch packages, go back to the repository's main directory and &nbsp;&nbsp;&nbsp;run that little piece of magic.
 It could save you an hour or hair-pulling.

->> Once you have the repository sourced you should be able to run the enclosed packages.
-Descriptions of the packages can be found further down.
+&nbsp;&nbsp;&nbsp;Once you have the repository sourced you should be able to run the enclosed packages.
+Descriptions of the packages can &nbsp;&nbsp;&nbsp;be found further down.
 In case you've forgotten how, here is how to run an ROS package.
 - Navigate to the repository's main directory: _me477_repo_
    - Source the setup.bash file as described above
    - Open a new terminal window (__Ctrl+Alt+T__)